Warren118/IRIS-Benchmark/README.md

 ---

+## ⚠️ Limitations & Decoupled Evaluation Paradigm

+A critical challenge in benchmarking generative models is hardware-dependent reproducibility.
+Even with temperature set to 0, different hardware setups (e.g., varying GPU architectures or CUDA versions) often produce divergent pixel-level outputs for diffusion and autoregressive models.

+To address this, the IRIS Benchmark employs a **strictly decoupled paradigm**:
+1.  **Generation Phase**: Researchers generate images using their specific deployment setups and our standardized prompt templates.
+2.  **Evaluation Phase**: Our pipeline takes these generated images as input, classifies them via ARES, and computes the high-dimensional scores.

+We provide a complete pipeline, not a monolithic end-to-end execution script.
+You "Bring Your Own Generations," and our framework standardizes the fairness evaluation.

+---

+## 🧩 Extensibility: An Open Framework

+IRIS is a generalizable framework; our paper presents one instance. [cite_start]The attributes we chose (age, gender, skin tone) [cite: 173, 174, 175] [cite_start]are among the most common in the literature and are well-supported by datasets, but the IFS/RFS/BIS methodology and the high-dimensional fairness space workflow themselves are inherently extensible[cite: 247, 248].

+[cite_start]Researchers can apply IRIS to new attributes (e.g., disability, emotion) or dimensions (e.g., Causal Fairness)  by utilizing our extensible design:
+* **Open High-Dimensional Space:** Our core methodology projects metrics into an open space. [cite_start]New, computable metrics can be seamlessly incorporated as new dimensions without invalidating the existing framework.
+* **Robust Normalization Strategy:** We deliberately avoid data-driven min-max or z-score normalization. [cite_start]We use normalization by theoretical maximums or log transforms, ensuring score stability and additivity for new metrics[cite: 661, 663].
+* **Modular ARES Toolchain:** ARES is an adaptive expert system. [cite_start]New attributes can be evaluated by simply training a new lightweight expert and adding it to the ARES routing network[cite: 790, 791, 792].
+* [cite_start]**Swappable Data:** For RFS, we use BLS and Eurostat data as examples[cite: 796]. [cite_start]Researchers can substitute this with any real-world distribution matching their target region or context[cite: 801].

+---

 ## 🤝 Join the Leaderboard

 We welcome and encourage contributions from the community!
 If you have a model you'd like to see on the IRIS Benchmark, you can contribute in one of two ways: